keithamus/invokers-polyfill/README.md

 ## Summary

-Adding an `invokertarget` and `invokeraction` to `<button>` elements, and `<input type="button">`/`<input type="reset">` elements would allow authors to assign behaviour to buttons in a more accessible and declarative way, while reducing bugs and simplifying the amount of JavaScript pages are required to ship for interactivity.
+Adding `invokertarget` and `invokeraction` attributes to `<button>` and `<input type="button">` / `<input type="reset">` elements would allow authors to assign behaviour to buttons in a more accessible and declarative way, while reducing bugs and simplifying the amount of JavaScript pages are required to ship for interactivity.
+Buttons with `invokertarget` will - when clicked, touched, or enacted via keypress - dispatch an `InvokeEvent` on the element referenced by `invokertarget`, with some default behaviours.

+In addition, adding an `interesttarget` attribute to `<button>`, `<a>`, `<input>` elements would allow disclosure of high fidelity tooltips in a more accessible and declaritive way.
+Elements with `interesttarget` will - when hovered, long pressed, or focussed - dispatch an `InterestEvent` on the element referenced by `interesttarget`, with some default behaviours.

 ## Background